 Friday, June 13, 2014 at the same location as last year west of State College, PA.

 By Todd Giddings, Ph.D., P.G., Education Committee Chairman

+This demonstration will be at the same location as the past two years, next to the Home Depot store at the I-99, Route 220, and Route 322 Exit 69, located just west of State College.
 In 2012 we demonstrated the case-as-you-drill method of air-rotary drilling through caving overburden, and in 2013 we demonstrated how to convert an air-rotary drill rig to mud-rotary drill through the same caving overburden.
-Both of these drilling methods usually guarantee success, while the Stiff-Foam air-rotary method does not have quite the same very high success rate.
+Both of these drilling methods usually guarantee success, while the Stiff-Foam air-rotary method does not have quite as high success rate.
 However, the Stiff-Foam air-rotary drilling method is easy and fast to set-up, and does not require any special equipment that the other two methods of drilling through caving overburden require.

 The Gatesburg Formation overburden at this site is a silty and clayey sand material that is notorious for its caving conditions and flowing sand zones.
 A large commercial geothermal loop field was constructed across the street from this demonstration site by using mud-rotary drilling to keep the geothermal boreholes from caving in before the loops were inserted and then grouted in place.
 The caving overburden conditions at this 2014 PGWA Summer Field Conference site will provide a very good challenge for the Stiff-Foam air-rotary drilling method.